 Over the past two years I’ve had the privilege of spending time with Shirley and from our very first meeting it became clear that her life story was intrinsically linked with that of her husband’s and that hers had been no less remarkable.
 Furthermore, I knew that it was a story worth sharing with others and this resulting article is intended to give the reader an insight into Shirley’s life and the four decades she spent with Tom.
 I have included plenty of never-before-seen photographs, including some amusing reference images that Tom used to create his work.

-I’d like to start with your origins, if I may?
-When and where were you born?
+Shirley, I’d like to start with your early life, if I may.
+You were born in Singapore?

 Yes, in 1944, the year before peace!